gvwilson/sensibleadventures/iffy/iffy.md

 he and the three Marines beside him drew their shock sticks from the holsters on their hips.

-"Shad," someone said beside her.
+"Oh shad," someone said quietly beside Iffy.
-"It's gonna be a dock fight."
+"It's gonna be an affin' dock fight."

 Iffy gulped.
 She had never seen a fight worse than teenagers shoving each other,